 Featured Products

-Though it’s believed to have originated from India, hibiscus was spread around the world from China - and many of the varieties we’re familiar with today emerged from the country.
+Though it’s believed to have originated from India, hibiscus was spread around the world from China, and many varieties we’re familiar with today emerged from the country.
 China Rose is actually a species of hibiscus too, with a distinctive appearance.